 With China, the two main crossings are at Lao Cai / Hekou (near Sapa) and Dong Dang (the Friendship Pass).
-The former is on the Hanoi – Kunming route, the latter on the Hanoi – Nanjing route, and both are road and rail crossings (change of trains usually required at the border).
-One more you can use is the road border at Mong Cai near Halong, allowing you to make Halong Bay your first or last port of call in Vietnam when crossing from or to China.
+The former is on the Hanoi – Kunming route, the latter on the Hanoi – Nanning route, and both are road and rail crossings (Nanning – Hanoi trains are direct sleepers, but a change of trains is required at the border when travelling between Kunming and Hanoi).
+One more you can use is the road border at Mong Cai near Halong, allowing you to make Halong Bay your first or last port of call in Vietnam when crossing to or from Nanning.

 There are seven road crossings on the long border with Laos; the busiest ones are those at Nam Can (used by buses between Vinh/Hanoi – Phonsavan/Luang Prabang), Nam Phao (used by buses between Vinh/Hanoi – Vientiane), and Lao Bao (Hue/Danang/Hoi An – Savannakhet).
 There is another crossing south of Lao Bao you can cross if going from southern Vietnam Pakse / Si Phan Don area of Laos, and two remote northern borders.
 One of these is at Dien Bien Phu near Sapa, so you can go Lao Cai – Sapa – Dien Bien Phu – Laos… and then there’s the crossing near Sam Neua I used on this crazy 2-day journey from Phonsavan to Hanoi – great memories, a proper old travel experience, and not a route I’d recommend!
 Better to take a Phonsavan – Vinh bus (unless you’re keen visiting on the Vieng Xai caves on the way through).